 Step 1.
 Become a licensed Texas real estate agent.

 You have to be an active licensed agent for 4 of the last 5 years before you can apply for a broker license.
-During that time you need to rack up 3600 transaction points and include a list of transaction ID information on the Qualifying Experience Report for a Broker License.
+During that time you need to rack up 3600 transaction points and include a list of transaction ID information on the Supplement A-Qualifying Experience Report for a Broker License.

 Step 2.
 Apply for a Texas Broker License